siddhi-io/siddhi-map-csv/docs/api/1.0.0-SNAPSHOT.md

 ### csv *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#sink-mapper">(Sink Mapper)</a>*

 <p style="word-wrap: break-word">This output mapper extension allows you to convert Siddhi events processed by the WSO2 SP to CSV message before publishing them.
-You can either use custom place order to map a custom CSV message or use pre-defined CSV format where event conversion takes place without extra configurations.</p>
+You can either use custom placeholder to map a custom CSV message or use pre-defined CSV format where event conversion takes place without extra configurations.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```